 While in training, the sooner you decide how to repay your student loans, the better.
 Because student loans will often be your biggest liability coming out of school, you will want to know what your repayment options are.

 There are two general categories of student loans… Public and Private.
 However, there are a variety of differences when you dig deeper into public loans.
 At a high level, there is a distinction between the two main Federal loan programs.
 Federal Family Education Loans and Direct Loans come from two very distinct loan programs.

-The Federal Family Education Loan Program (FFEL) was set up with private companies like Sally Mae suppling the money for the loans (they were the lender) and the federal government guaranteed the loan on behalf of student borrowers.
+The Federal Family Education Loan Program (FFEL) was set up with private companies like Sallie Mae suppling the money for the loans (they were the lender) and the federal government guaranteed the loan on behalf of student borrowers.
 The program was around for 45 years, and only recently ended in 2010.
 Some key facts about FFEL loans is that they are not eligible for Public Service Loan Forgiveness (PSLF) unless they are consolidated into a Direct Loan.
 However, consolidation can be very tricky.
 For example, if you consolidate your loans after you have already begun repaying them, you lose all your qualifying payments.
 You also forfeit any remaining grace period if you consolidate during that period.

 Borrowers should pay close attention to FFEL loans because these loans have names similar to Direct Loans like PLUS, subsidized, unsubsidized, etc.

 On the other hand, under the William B. Ford Direct Loan program, the funds come straight from the Federal Government via the Department of Education.
 This program has been around since 1993, but each school had to elect whether to participate in the program or not.
 Direct Loans have been the only source of public student loans since July 2010.
 These loans are eligible for the PSLF program.

 With Direct student loans, you will likely have the following repayment options: